 I see many profiles on sites like Grindr and Scruff with tags or descriptors that say: masculine only; discrete; no fems.
 Why?
 Why, in this day and age where a man in many parts of the country can easily be out and proud, do men want the gay part of their life hidden?

 While I do understand this thinking, it also makes me angry.
-In my book, a man that wants to be discrete is immediate disqualification for a potential date.
+In my thinking, a man that wants to be discrete is an immediate disqualification for a potential date.
 After fighting so hard to be out of the closet and to root out internalized homophobia and shame within myself, I do not want to go back in the closet.
 Also, the term discrete implies an anonymous hook up without the possibility of anything more.

-I hope that men can l let emerge the traits: masculine, feminine and everything in between, that is a true representation of who they are.
+I hope that men can l let emerge the traits: masculine, feminine, and everything in between, that is a true representation of who they are.